CyTOF/cytofkit_devel/README.md

 biocLite("cytofkit")
 ```

-To install this development version, use:
+Install this development version, use:

 ``` r
 if(!require(devtools)){